 The aim of the course is to provide students with an appreciation of the principles underlying the key aspects of societies and political systems of the contemporary world.
-The course also aims at giving students a detailed understanding of the institutions, societies, policies and current issues in China, France, Germany, Spain, the UK and the deaf community.
+The course also aims at giving students a detailed understanding of the institutions, societies, policies and current issues in China, France, Germany, Spain, and the UK.
 2h lecture and 1h seminar per week.
 Assessment: 100% coursework.